 St. Elizabeth’s Medical Center has a combined total of 48 adult psychiatry beds.
 These are divided into a 16 bed psychosis unit, a 12 bed affective disorders unit and a 20 bed general psychiatry unit.
 The inpatient units are staffed by a multidisciplinary team of psychiatrists, social workers, nurses, occupational therapists, and mental health workers.
 Residents are assigned to a team for periods of approximately one month and participate in rounds with the attending physician on a daily basis.
 Spending time on more than one team over the course of the PGY1 and PGY2 years ensures a diverse experience with exposure to a variety of diagnoses and treatment modalities.
 Residents supervise medical students and physician assistant students assigned to their team.
 The clinical population is very diverse with a wide variety of psychopathology including mania, depression, schizophrenia, anxiety, organic mental disorders, substance abuse and withdrawal states, suicidal or homicidal ideation, and personality disorders.

-Residents spend three months rotating through Internal Medicine on the inpatient wards during the PGY1 year.
+Residents spend four months rotating through Internal Medicine on the inpatient wards during the PGY1 year.
 Residents follow the call schedule of an internal medicine intern during this time.
 Supervision is provided by hospitalists and senior residents in Internal Medicine.
 The experience is similar to that of a medical intern and residents have the opportunity to perform procedures under the guidance of a senior physician.

 Residents spend two months rotating through Neurology during the PGY1 year, providing neurological consultations for patients throughout the hospital.
 They attend didactic sessions in neurology including case conferences and neuroradiology seminars.
 Residents gain experience in working with patients with a variety of common neurological disorders.
 They are supervised by neurohospitalists as well as senior neurology residents from the Tufts Neurology residency program.
 The department has faculty members with expertise in multiple sclerosis, stroke, and other common neurological disorders.